 The first NBN Futures public forum, held at RMIT University (courtesy of Mark Gregory) on 31 July 2019, concentrated on examining the options for eventual ownership of the completed NBN.
 Chaired by John Burke, it included presentations by Peter Gerrand, Jim Holmes, Graeme Samuel AC and Michael Cosgrave (ACCC).
 Here is Leith Campbell's overview of that Forum.

 The second NBN Futures public forum, held at RMIT on 22 October 2019, focussed on realising the user potential of the NBN.
 It featured presentations by Teresa Corbin (CEO, ACCAN), Chris Wilson (on the Australian Digital Inclusion Index) and Murray Milner (on the New Zealand broadband market experience).
 Once again, Leith has provided an overview.

 Details on the broad scope of the project as at December 2019 can be found here.

-To date this project has provided the following benefits to Telsoc’s members: three public forums, free to TelSoc members, in the past nine months; four Journal articles published in September 2019 from the July 2019 forum; three Journal articles published in December from the October forum; and at least two, possibly three Journal articles to be published in 2020 from the February forum.
+To date this project has provided the following benefits to Telsoc’s members: three public forums, free to TelSoc members, in the past nine months; four Journal articles published in September 2019 from the July 2019 forum; three Journal articles published in December from the October forum; and three Journal articles published in March and June 2020 from the February forum.

 Any future forums are likely to be held by teleconference in the second half of 2020.
 These will be advised to TelSoc members.